Picture a day with zero backlog in your legal department.

 Also read: How Generative AI is Transforming the Legal Tech Landscape

-#2 Organizations will 3X their funding for legal tech by 2025
+#2.
+Organizations will 3X their funding for legal innovation by 2025

 “The COVID-19 pandemic has heaped even greater workloads onto already thinly stretched in-house legal teams, with staffing levels holding flat.
 Legal leaders are seeing that other departments have found success with their tech investments and also significant advancements in the legal tech market.
 This is driving their appetite to expand their use of technology to support workflows and meet productivity demands.”